Posted: 5/18/22 | May 18th, 2022

 Reading has been especially important this past year as many borders remained closed and the pandemic continued to ravage much of the world.
 During this challenging time, books helped me escape, stay calm and relaxed in a world going crazy, grow my business, and grow as a person too.

 While the year definitely had its ups and downs, it was an excellent year for reading.
 That’s a fine silver lining if you ask me.
 Pick up one of these books and let them move you as much as they moved me.

-P.S. – If you’re looking for some suggested reading, be sure to check out all my favorites on Bookshop.
+P.S. – If you’re looking for more suggestions, be sure to check out all my favorites on Bookshop.
 It’s not as cheap as Amazon but the money helps small, independent bookstores rather than Amazon.
-If you’re in the US and UK, buy from them!
 (If you only use Kindle, here’s the Amazon link.)

 Book Your Trip: Logistical Tips and Tricks